AndrewPerson/Parse-JSON-Stream/README.md

 The parser has 3 functions:
 1. `onStructure`: This takes a `string[]`, the path to the object/array(s) that will cause the callback to fire.
 It takes the callback as its 2nd argument.
 2. `write`: This takes a `Uint8Array` representing the next sequential bytes of the json and writes it to the parser, which parses it and fires off the necessary callbacks.
-3. `finish`: This closes the parser and finalises any parsing remaining.
+3. `finish`: This closes the parser and finalises any parsing and callbacks remaining.

 # Example
 ```js